Skip to content

 DIOS - Distal Intestinal Obstruction Syndrome

 • Acute obstruction (complete or incomplete) in ileocecum by inspissated intestinal contents.
-Presents with abdominal pain/distension, constipation, poor appetite, possibly vomiting often looks like mechanical obstruction
+Presents with abdominal pain/distension, constipation, poor appetite, and possibly vomiting that often looks like mechanical obstruction

 • RARELY surgery, try medical management first